Fear and Anxiety Behaviors of Dogs and Cats

 • Change in daily routine

 If you know what causes your dog or cat to feel fearful, you may plan ahead for these situations.
 Often, these situations are unavoidable.
 Dogs and cats can also express phobias to certain objects or situations.
-For example the vacuum cleaner or bathing.
+For example, the vacuum cleaner or bathing.
 The fear of being home alone or separation anxiety is also common for pets.
 Next, take time to watch your pet to figure out what triggers them to feel anxious or stressed and what behaviors they express in response to it.
 Once identified, work with your pet to condition them to the object or situation.
 Try using training and give positive rewards to modify their behavior.
 Learn more about behavior modification techniques for dogs and for cats.

 For some dogs and cats, these methods alone will not be enough.
 If you find yourselves in that position, consult with your veterinarian or a professional behaviorist.
 Some common signs may include but are not limited to: